ederign/uberfire-docs/docs/tutorial/ufTasks.md

 - Model is POJO;

-- View is a passive interface that that displays data, but this data cannot be the model.
-So it’s limited to primitive types and regular platform objects (ie. String).
+- View is a passive interface that displays data, but this data cannot be the model.
+So it’s limited to primitive types and regular platform objects (e.g. String).
 Every user action should be routed to the presenter;
 - Presenter is where all business logic should live; it acts upon the model and the view.

 ![MVP](mvp.png)